humai-technologies-gmbh/nativescript-pdfview-ng/README.md

 /// Get a list of all bookmarks in the pdf. getBookmarks(): Bookmark[];

-/// Search for bookmark that is getBookmarkByIndexPath(indexes: number[]): Bookmark;
+/// Search for bookmark that is exactly at the given position in the tree structure
+/// e.g.: [1,3] would mean to first get the second root bookmark (0 based index) and then get its fourth child if it exists getBookmarkByIndexPath(indexes: number[]): Bookmark;

 /// Search for all bookmarks that have the given label.